 Hot Tapping Pipe for a Flowmeter Installation

 The Tee-Outlet-let Fitting has been welded to the desired pipeline location and a 2" gate, or ball valve, has been installed and pressure tested.
-A 1-7/8" hole has been hot tapped into the system using a IFT T-1 tapping machine.
+A 1-7/8" hole has been hot tapped into the system using an IFT T-1 tapping machine.
 The "coupon", or cut portion, has been held by a retention device on the pilot drill.
 The "coupon" is retracted above the valve and the valve is then closed.
-At this point the tapping machine can be removed.
+At this point, the tapping machine can be removed.